munezeromicha/My-BRAND-Michel/README.md

 # Frontend Project README

-Welcome to [Your Project Name]!
+Welcome to MyBrand-FE!
 This project is a frontend application built with HTML, CSS, and JavaScript.
 It includes validation on all input fields and an admin panel for managing content.

 ## Features